 We believe that the training and development of our employees is critical to our long-term success.
-We offer a variety of employee training programs, including onboarding, technical skills training, product and services training, and managerial soft skills training.
+We offer a variety of employee training programs in addition to the DEI programs discussed above, including onboarding, technical skills training, product and services training, and managerial soft skills training.
 These programs include training specific to each of our business functions, enabling us to provide our consignors and buyers with a consistent luxury experience.
 For example, we support our sales professionals by providing a 10-day virtual onboarding sequence conducted through peer-to-peer, facilitated and self-learning sessions, followed by continuous professional development programs.
 Our authentication team receives training depending on one of five levels.
-Entry level authenticators receive a minimum of 40 hours of training, while our expert authenticators receive a minimum of ten months training.
-In 2020, we also delivered a Manager Development Series to all people managers across the organization and offered a Leadership Development Program to our people managers at the director and above levels.
+Entry level authenticators receive approximately 40 hours of training, and our expert authenticators receive additional and ongoing trainings to stay informed on the latest developments in brand authenticity.
+In 2021, we also delivered a Manager Development Series that was open to all people managers across the organization, and we offered a Leadership Development Program for selected people managers at the director and above levels.

-As a valued member of our team, each employee receives training appropriate to the scope and nature of their role.
-Our employees receive an annual performance review and our people managers have quarterly meetings with their employees to address performance and development.
+Each employee receives training appropriate to the scope and nature of their role.
+Our FLSA exempt employees receive an annual performance review and our people managers have quarterly meetings with their employees to address performance and development, as appropriate.
 As a part of our onboarding program, we have developed an engagement monitoring plan for our employees in the form of personal check-ins and questionnaires.